Iceland Real Estate Market Overview 2022

 The economy expanded by an average of 4.1% per year from 2013 to 2019.
 Over the same period, house prices rose by 70.1% (50.5% inflation-adjusted).

-During the boom years, property owners often received multiple offers as soon as their properties are listed for sale and sales prices were usually 4% to 8% above asking prices, particularly in the popular neighborhoods in downtown and western Reykjavik.
+During the boom years, property owners often received multiple offers as soon as their properties were listed for sale and sales prices were usually 4% to 8% above asking prices, particularly in the popular neighborhoods in downtown and western Reykjavik.
 Residential sales have risen by about 20% per year for four years, according to local real estate experts.

-Despite the Covid-19 pandemic, nationwide house prices still managed to rise by 7.8% (4.1% inflation-adjusted) in 2020 and even accelerated in 2021 to reach a record growth of 15.9% (10.2% inflation-adjusted).
+Despite the COVID-19 pandemic, nationwide house prices still managed to rise by 7.8% (4.1% inflation-adjusted) in 2020 and even accelerated in 2021 to reach a double-digit growth of 15.9% (10.2% inflation-adjusted).
+With strong economic growth in 2022 and as pandemic-related restrictions were finally lifted, house prices also surged by 20.3% (9.8% inflation-adjusted).

 HOUSE PRICES, ANNUAL CHANGE (%)